Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 # Race Conditions

-maybe things like transferring or withdrawing more funds than your account is supposed to have perhaps applying a single use discount code multiple times or bypassing a rate limit on a login form or such like one of my favorites that I found is I noticed that you can reuse a valid recapture solution

-have something in common they could all be classed as limit overrun vulnerabilities they're all about doing

-when changing email address sometimes Facebook would send two codes for two different addresses in a single confirmation email

-Single-packet attack allows you make 20 to 30 requests arrive at the target server simultaneously completely regardless of network jitter.

-Last-byte sync attack was invented before the single-packet attack and exploits the fact that the web server won't start to process a request until the whole request has arrived so by withholding the final bite and putting that in a separate packet you make the final packet of each request really small and kind of make things a little bit more reliable.

-But with HTTP/2 you can stuff two entire requests into a single TCP packet and they were.

-Nagel's algorithm.

-The single-packet attack makes remote races local.

-Web servers often delay requests that are sent too quickly and that means that you can send a single packet with a whole load of dummy requests in the middle of it which will cause a server side delay and mean that when your fast processing request at the end is reached it lines everything up perfectly so because with this everything is reaching the server at the same time and the server is injecting the delay for us network jitter is no longer going to make our attack fail.

 ## What are race condition vulnerabilities?

 Race conditions are a common type of vulnerability related to business logic flaws.
 They happen when a system or application handles multiple requests at the same time without proper safeguards.
 This allows different threads to interact with the same data simultaneously, causing unintended behavior.
 A race condition attack exploits this by sending carefully timed requests to create collisions and take advantage of the resulting unpredictable behavior for malicious purposes.

 ## How do race condition vulnerabilities arise?

 Race condition vulnerabilities arise when a system or application processes multiple threads or requests concurrently without proper synchronization.
 These vulnerabilities can be exploited by attackers who craft and time their requests to trigger the race condition, leading to unintended and often harmful behavior in the system:

-1. **Shared Resource Access**: When multiple threads or processes access shared resources (e.g., files, variables, or memory) simultaneously without proper locking mechanisms, it can cause inconsistent or corrupted data states.
+1. **Shared resource access**: when multiple threads or processes access shared resources (e.g., files, variables, or memory) simultaneously without proper locking mechanisms, it can cause inconsistent or corrupted data states.

-2. **Time of Check to Time of Use (TOCTOU)**: This occurs when there is a gap between checking a condition (e.g., verifying user permissions) and using the result of that check (e.g., performing an action based on those permissions).
+2. **Time of check to time of use (TOCTOU)**: this occurs when there is a gap between checking a condition (e.g., verifying user permissions) and using the result of that check (e.g., performing an action based on those permissions).
 An attacker can exploit this gap to change the conditions and bypass security checks.

-3. **Inadequate Locking Mechanisms**: When the system does not implement adequate locking or synchronization mechanisms, it can lead to multiple threads modifying the same data concurrently, causing data corruption or unintended behavior.
+3. **Inadequate locking mechanisms**: when the system does not implement adequate locking or synchronization mechanisms, it can lead to multiple threads modifying the same data concurrently, causing data corruption or unintended behavior.

-4. **Poorly Designed Code**: Race conditions often arise from poorly designed code where the developer did not anticipate concurrent execution or failed to implement proper synchronization mechanisms.
+4. **Poorly designed code**: race conditions often arise from poorly designed code where the developer did not anticipate concurrent execution or failed to implement proper synchronization mechanisms.

 ## What is the impact of race condition vulnerabilities?

-The impact of race condition vulnerabilities can be significant and varied, depending on the context in which they occur.
-Here are some potential impacts:
+The impact of race condition vulnerabilities can be significant and varied, depending on the context in which they occur:

-1. **Data Corruption**: concurrent access to shared resources without proper synchronization can lead to data inconsistencies or corruption, affecting the integrity of the system.
+1. **Data corruption**: concurrent access to shared resources without proper synchronization can lead to data inconsistencies or corruption, affecting the integrity of the system.

-2. **Security Bypasses**: attackers can exploit race conditions to bypass security mechanisms, such as authentication and authorization checks, leading to unauthorized access to sensitive data or system functionalities.
+2. **Security bypasses**: attackers can exploit race conditions to bypass security mechanisms, such as authentication and authorization checks, leading to unauthorized access to sensitive data or system functionalities.
 For example, bypassing an anti-bruteforce rate-limit or reusing a single CAPTCHA solution multiples times.

-3. **Business Logic Bypasses**: exploiting race conditions can allow attackers to bypass some business logic like redeeming a gift card multiple times, repeatedly applying a single discount code or rating a product multiple times.
+3. **Business logic violations**: exploiting race conditions can allow attackers to violate business logic like redeeming a gift card multiple times, repeatedly applying a single discount code or rating a product multiple times.

-4. **Denial of Service (DoS)**: race conditions can cause systems to behave unpredictably or crash, leading to denial of service, where legitimate users are unable to access the system or service.
+4. **Denial of service**: race conditions can cause systems to behave unpredictably or crash, leading to denial of service, where legitimate users are unable to access the system or service.

-5. **Financial Loss**: in applications handling financial transactions, race conditions can result in incorrect transactions, duplicate charges, or unauthorized fund transfers, leading to financial losses for users and organizations.
+5. **Financial loss**: in applications handling financial transactions, race conditions can result in incorrect transactions, duplicate charges, or unauthorized fund transfers, leading to financial losses for users and organizations.
 For example, withdrawing or transferring cash in excess of your account balance.

-6. **Privilege Escalation**: exploiting race conditions can allow attackers to escalate their privileges, gaining higher-level access and control over the system than intended.
+6. **Privilege escalation**: exploiting race conditions can allow attackers to escalate their privileges, gaining higher-level access and control over the system than intended.

-7. **Code Execution**: in some cases, race conditions can be exploited to execute arbitrary code, potentially allowing attackers to take full control of the affected system.
+7. **Code execution**: in some cases, race conditions can be exploited to execute arbitrary code, potentially allowing attackers to take full control of the affected system.

 ## How to test for race condition vulnerabilities?